tigerfarm/arduino/Altair101/hardware/README.md

                   VIN |             | TX1 Used for Serial communications
                        -------------

-RX0 and TX1 are in use, for example: to receive program sketches and putput log messages using Serial.print().
+RX0 and TX1 is used to receive program and output Serial.print() messages.
 D2 and D3 are Digital interrupt pins.
 Not in use at this time.
 A0 to A3 can be used as digital pins.
 I/O devices: